 One of the highest quality brands in the muscle stimulation market for consumers is COMPEX.
 The origins of COMPEX muscle stimulation (which in its’ current form is an EMS) began as a Swiss technology product developed for the Physical Therapy market.
 In Canada COMPEX electrotherapy products have been actively marketed for about 7 years to consumers.

-Honestly – one of the biggest differences is the quality of the electrical current.
-With the less expensive products, as you turn up the intensity you feel like you’re getting zapped!
-COMPEX electrical current is safe and comfortable –not sharp/stingy on skin.
-So with the COMPEX products you have no fear of increasing the intensity to initiate a muscle contraction.
+One of the biggest differences is the quality of the electrical current.
+With the less expensive products, as you turn up the intensity you feel like you’re getting zapped.
+COMPEX electrical current is safe and comfortable, and does not provide a sharp/stingy sensation on skin.
+Therefore, with the COMPEX products you have no fear of increasing the intensity to initiate a muscle contraction.